hupili/python-for-data-and-media-communication-gitbook/notes-week-06.md

 #### Example: CNN articles scraping

-The following is the link of search results by keyword `trade war`.
+The following is the link of results returned by keyword searching of `trade war`.
 We can scrape those articles title, time and url for further studying.
 The reason why we need use `selenium` is because the page turning links are embedded javascript codes, which cannot be extracted and use directly in `requests` way.
-Instead, we need to interact with the page, and do browser emulation.
+To solve that, we need to interact with the page, and do browser emulation.

 https://money.cnn.com/search/index.html?sortBy=date&primaryType=mixed&search=Search&query=trade%20war